BradZzz/DungeonCountry/README.md

 ### Development

-Development currently at 60% to Beta.
+Development currently at 80% to Alpha.

 ### Install